j-duff/multilingual_amaze/README.md

 Changes from the original:
 - Now configured to use GPT-like models for surprisal calculation, based on only the prefix.
+- Added a SUBTLEX-based word list for American English that gets rid of some persistent proper-noun foils.
 - Added support for automatically collecting frequency data (for supported languages) through `wordfreq`.
 See if your language is supported [here](https://pypi.org/project/wordfreq/).
 Manual CSV upload is still supported if you have it.
 - Added script-based filters for naively excluding some words in wordfreq frequency dictionaries.
 - Adjusted candidate inclusion filters: until a user-set minimum candidate set size is achieved (or a user-set maximum search space is exceeded), the script will loop through frequency-bin-matching and length-matching words, backing off progressively to laxer inclusion rules if the minimum isn't met.